 Stainless steel growlers have some amazing benefits, and you’re probably aware of them if you already own one.
 Beer growlers keep your brews fresh for a long time, and they allow you to bring your craft beer to new places easily.
-If you have one of these awesome items, then you should know how to take care of it and clean it.
+If you have one of these awesome items, then you should know how to take care of it and how to properly clean your stainless steel growler.
+A clean growler ensures that your beer tastes the same way as the brewer intended and it’s the difference between a great drink and a nasty brew.

 Step 1: Store it cold